 - Move the body part slowly into the lengthened muscle position without using force*

-- Use something (for eg, belt, floor, wall or another part of your body such as your arm, foot or hand) as a lever to encourage the muscles you are trying to lengthen to go a little bit deeper, but always with resistance (push and pull).
-In other words, never just “sink” into a pose or posture even if (or especially if) you are very flexible.
-Never go too far beyond your “actual” range of motion.
-This creates weakness in the joints, over-strains the muscles and has very little to do with Yoga.
-Your true range of motion is how far you can go without using some kind of lever to force yourself further.
+- Then (and only then) maybe use something else (for eg, belt, floor, wall or another part of your body such as your arm, foot or hand) as a lever or pulley to gently encourage the muscles you are trying to lengthen to go a little bit deeper, but always with resistance (push and pull).
+In other words, never “yank” or force or just “sink” into a pose or posture even if (especially if) you are very flexible.
+Never go too far beyond your “actual” (true) range of motion.
+This creates weakness in the joints, over-strains the muscles, creates a stress reaction and has very little to do with Yoga.
+Your true range of motion is how far you can go without using any type of force.
 Using resistance is the safest, the most practical and the most efficient way to practise yoga postures.
 It releases muscle tension immediately, while keeping the mind steady and the body, warm, strong and safe.

 In the bottom image I am practising the pose Gadjastan (elephant posture).
 The nature of the position means the hamstrings reciprocally soften and release because the quads are working.
 It’s ideal to follow this pose with a forward bend such as the one pictured at the top (Prasarita Paddotanasana), because it will feel so much easier and natural than it would for most people if they just dropped forward into a position like this out of the blue.